 Hey, there!
 My name is Michelle and while I love using my pizza stone, I wasn’t always the proud owner of this handy tool.
 That said, I have worked with several of these methods and they work like a charm.

-- 7 Best Substitutes for Pizza Stone
+- 7 Best Pizza Stone Alternatives

 - Final Words

-7 Best Substitutes for Pizza Stone
+7 Best Pizza Stone Alternatives

 As I mentioned above, I highly recommend buying a pizza stone.
-Pizza stones are specifically designed to create beautiful, lightweight, and crispy crust as you’d find in a professional pizza joint.
+Pizza stones are specifically designed to create a beautiful, lightweight, and crispy crust as you’d find in a professional pizza joint.
 In the meantime, you can use one of these fab substitutes.

 1. Pizza Steel